AxelUser/blog/content/posts/002-callermembername-attribute-for-logging/index.md

 These attributes are targeted to change default value of optional parameters in methods.
 They pass the information about place in code, where method was called.

-Well, compiler always translate optional parameters into default values, if other is not defined.
+Well, compiler always translate optional parameters into default values, if other behavior is not defined.
-For example you have some logging method:
+For example, you have some logging method:
 ```csharp
 void Log(string msg, string method = null)
 {